fabio-miranda/fabio-miranda.github.io/courses/cs524-fall-2024/cs524-fall-2024-syllabus.md

 #### Late Days
-Since students will need to present their projects to the class, it is very important that they are submitted by the deadlines, otherwise it will be difficult to schedule new presentation slots.
-If you are unable to complete a project by the deadline, a documented compelling excuse (such as illness, hospitalization) is required.
+Since students will need to present their projects to the class, it is very important that they are submitted by the deadlines, otherwise it will be difficult to schedule new presentation slots. **If one team member is unable to present, the responsibility will fall to the other team member -- no exceptions will be made.
+In the unlikely event that all team members are unable to complete the project by the deadline, a documented and compelling excuse, such as illness, hospitalization, is required.**

 ***